sidrakesh/Supermarket-Automation-Software/README.md

-Sachin Kumar

-Siddharth Rakesh

-Supermarket Automation Software, built for Software Engineering course(Spring 2013)
+Supermarket Automation Software, built for Software Engineering course (Spring 2013)

+By Siddharth Rakesh and Sachin Kumar